 District 2 has a population of nearly 26,000 residents.
-A geographically large district, it runs 176 km from its western boundary at Cheery Brook, to its easternmost boundary at Ecum Secum.
+A geographically large district, it runs 176 km from its western boundary at Little Salmon River, to its easternmost boundary at Ecum Secum.
 District 2 encompasses 80 communities made up primarily of expansive rural areas.

 Sheet Harbour is a commercial, employment and educational hub for approximately 5,000 residents.
 Adjacent to the community is the Sheet Harbour Industrial Port, an important regional deep-water port.
 Today, the port ships wood chips for the pulp industry and imports wind turbine segments that are transported across Nova Scotia and the rest of North America.
-Today, the community relies heavily on forestry, fishing, and tourism as its main economic drivers, and is home to a public library, and the Eastern Shore Memorial Hospital.
+The community relies heavily on forestry, fishing, and tourism as its main economic drivers, and is home to a public library and the Eastern Shore Memorial Hospital.

 Sheet Harbour is also a short drive from Taylor Head Provincial Park, which includes two beaches, hiking trails and campground.
 The park is open from May-October each year.